 During your orientation programme, we’ll show you places where you can buy these items at a reasonable price.

-If you would prefer to make your own way to the university we provide details of all transport options in our pre-arrival guide.
+If you would prefer to make your own way to the University by public transport we provide details of all transport options in our pre-arrival guide.

 During your first few days in the UK there are a number of things you’ll need to do.
 These are listed below.